zenecture/neuroflow/README.md

 net.train(xs, ys) // it's the XOR-Function :-)
 ```

+For feed-forward nets, the error function is defined as follows:

+    E(W) = Σ1/2(t - net(x))²

+Where `W` are all weights, `t` is the target and `net(x)` the prediction.
+The sum `Σ` is taken over all samples and
+the square `²` gives a convex functional form, which is convenient for gradient descent.

 The training progress will appear on console so we can track it.
-If you want to visualize the error function graph during training,
-you can pipe the errors to any `file` like this:
+If you want to visualize the error function, you can pipe the errors to a `file` like this:

 ```scala
   Settings(